DanHUMassMed/slack_analyst/README.md

-# slack_analyst
+# Slack Bot App
-Slack App to do Research
+* This App calls LLM_Analysts to do research and posts the results to Slack